Nikoto77/MyFtp1/ReadMe.md

 ## Acknowledgments

-* if you want to put me a good rating for a noob of conding, I will be very happy.
+* if you want to put me a good rating for a noob of coding, I will be very happy.